Biplane fighter aces

 Weather conditions gradually deteriorated so, over the target the couple of Macchis flying at superior height lost sight of the rest of the formation.

-At 12:00, at the height of 2000 m., a formation of around 20 P-40s that was trying to attack the other Italian aircraft was intercepted.
-Three victories were claimed by the pilots of the 88a Squadriglia (one by Tenente Gino Ramarini and two by Maresciallo Natalino Stabile), plus one probable and ten damaged.
-Tenente Giannuzzi Savelli failed to return (KIA) while Sergente Maggiore Alfredo Bordin belly-landed reportedly with no fuel left.
-He was slightly wounded but the fighter was recovered, a third Macchi was slightly damaged.
+At 12:00, at the height of 2000m, a formation of around 20 P-40s that was trying to attack the other Italian aircraft was intercepted.
+Three victories were claimed by the pilots of the 88a Squadriglia (one by Tenente Gino Ramarini and two by Maresciallo Natalino Stabile), plus one probable (Maggiore Larcher) and ten damaged.
+Tenente Raffaele Giannuzzi-Savelli (MM7875) failed to return (KIA) while Sergente Maggiore Alfredo Bordin (MM7890) belly-landed reportedly with no fuel left.
+He was slightly wounded but the fighter was recovered.
+Maresciallo Stabile’s MM7784/88-10 had been damaged in combat and he made a belly-landing but the pilot was safe.
+Finally, a fourth MC.202 (MM7786) hit an aircraft on landing at Martuba and was damaged.
 The 88a Squadriglia landed back at 13:05 and had expended 1610 round of ammunition.

-In the meantime the six MC 200s of the close escort were having a very hard time.
-Sottotenente Maurizio Nicolis di Robilant and Sergente Bruno Dellai failed to return and two more pilots returned with the plane damaged.
-To balance these losses the 363a Squadriglia pilots could only claim to have damaged 15 Curtiss with the use of 2110 rounds.
+In the meantime, the six MC.200s of the close escort were having a very hard time.
+Sottotenente Maurizio Nicolis di Robilant and Sergente Bruno Dellai failed to return and two more pilots returned with their fighters damaged.
+To balance these losses, the 363a Squadriglia pilots could only claim to have damaged 15 Curtiss with the use of 2110 rounds.

 The ground attack Macchis, which claimed to have hit 21 vehicles, leaving eight of them in flames, were reportedly not engaged by the enemy fighters but suffered many losses due to the AA fire.
-Tenente Armando Badessi parachuted, Sergente Maggiore Angeloni force-landed and later returned to base while a third Macchi was damaged.
-Additionally a CR.42 was obliged to force-land and was later recovered.
+Tenente Armando Badessi (365a Squadriglia) was seen to parachute but was later reported as killed, Sergente Maggiore Mario Angeloni (364a Squadriglia) force-landed and later returned to base with his Macchi while a third Macchi (Maggiore Antonio Vizzotto, 150o Gruppo) was damaged.
+Additionally, a CR.42 was obliged to force-land and was later recovered.

 Back at base, the Allied fighters reported that they engaged 32 enemy aircraft and totally they claimed 20 destroyed, 3 probables and 8 damaged without losses.
 Other Axis units were possibly involved in this combat since the Allied fighters made claims against Ba.65s and Ju 87s.
 The claims against Bf 109s were probably due to misidentification since no German fighter losses or claims are known for this date.
 Even if there was some overclaiming it seems that it was really a successful day for the Kittyhawks, which later christened it the “St. Valentine’s day massacre”.
 The success was helped by the use of RDF in one of the first documented cases in that part of the front, which directed the P-40s to intercept their quarries with height advantage.
 The Macchis and Fiats were also surprised because of the poor visibility due to bad weather.

-Sottotenente Drago took part in the clash as section leader in the close escort formation of the 363a Squadriglia and once back at base searched some sort of consolation claiming that the sacrifice of his Squadriglia avoided more losses to the ground attack units.
-In fact this battle showed only as the old Saetta, notwithstanding the efforts of its pilots, at the beginning of 1942 was totally inadequate to tangle with its adversaries.
+Sottotenente Drago took part in the clash as section leader in the close escort formation of the 363a Squadriglia.
+He was able to shoot a Kittyhawk off the tail of Capitano Luigi Mariotti’s MC.200 and once back at base searched some sort of consolation claiming that the sacrifice of his Squadriglia avoided more losses to the ground attack units.
+In fact, this battle showed only as the old Saetta, notwithstanding the efforts of its pilots, at the beginning of 1942 was totally inadequate to tangle with its adversaries.

 He returned with the 150o Gruppo to Italy on 10 November 1942 after a further 124 missions.